 For the 2020-2021 school year, the U-Pass will cost $180.00 for the Winter term.
 The U-Pass fee is charged alongside your tuition, so you pay for it when you pay your NAIT account balance.

 U-Pass is NOT offered during the SPRING or SUMMER semesters.

 What if my sticker is damaged or begins to fall off during the term?

 What if I lose my NAIT One Card with my U-Pass?

 1) To replace your One Card, you must pay a $25 replacement fee at the One at NAIT office (South Lobby O112) and the staff there will print you a new card.
 For the most up-to-date information on the One Card, please visit www.nait.ca/one.

-2) Bring your new One Card to NAITSA Room E-131
+2) Bring your new One Card to NAITSA Room O-108.

-3)The U-Pass replacement fee may be pro-rated for each month.
-Please check back at a later date for prices regarding pro-rating
+3)The U-Pass replacement fee is pro-rated for each month.

 Please Note: It is a chargeable offence to sell or give your U-Pass sticker away.